 - Carol Darrow, Director, Barton County Library

 Similar to many other small libraries across North America, Barton County Library used Edge to assess its technology and plan for the future.
-In fact, more than 51 percent of libraries that have participated in Edge serve communities with populations of less than 15,000 residents.
+In fact, many libraries that participate in Edge serve communities of less than 15,000 residents.

 The library recognized the value of using Edge to make improvements for the community, and started the process by creating an Edge Project Team.

-“While we always want to improve, we have to consider the staff time and money involved in making improvements,” said Carol Darrow, Barton County Library Director.
-“Edge is designed to help your library plan and focus on doing what is best for the community you serve and plan how to get the biggest bang for your buck.”
+“While we always want to improve, we must consider the staff time and money involved in making improvements,” said Carol Darrow, Barton County Library Director.
+“Edge is designed to help your library plan and focus on what is best for the community you serve and plan how to get the biggest bang for your buck.”

 Darrow had all members of the Edge Project Team complete the Edge Assessment to see how the responses were similar or different, then facilitated a discussion about the findings.

-“There were times we noticed we scored things differently, leading to a review and conversations about why our responses were different,” said Darrow.
-“After we received our results, we discussed them together and then decided how we would create our Edge Action Plan.
+“There were times we noticed we scored things differently, leading to a review and conversations about why our responses differed,” said Darrow.
+“After we received our results, we discussed them together and decided how to create our Edge Action Plan.
 Each person shared their top 12 ideas for improvements.”

-The library aimed to maximize its impact with the least financial commitment using Edge to identify quick, easy ways to make improvements that would benefit the community.
+The library aimed to maximize its impact with the least financial commitment.
+It used Edge to identify quick, easy improvements to benefit the community.

 “During an Edge Live Office Hours I attended, I was reminded that the Edge Resources are connected to each of the items on the library’s Edge Action Plan.
-The Edge Resources showed us ways that we could update our website to offer more resources to our patrons,” she said.
+The Edge Resources showed us ways that we could update our website to offer more online resources for our patrons,” she said.

-To meet the Edge Benchmarks, the library now provides online resources to assist patrons in the areas of eGovernment, health, language, legal, jobs and languages.
-It also offers resources for small business and test preparation.
+To meet the Edge Benchmarks, the library now provides online resources to assist patrons in the areas of eGovernment, health, legal, jobs and languages.
+It also offers resources for small businesses and test preparation.

 Technology and Digital Literacy

-While participating in Edge, Barton County Library was awarded a Technology Mini Grant in the amount of $9,543 from the Missouri State Library, allowing it to purchase 10 patron computers, its first Wi-Fi printer and a portable projector with two screens for improved multimedia presentations and technology training.
+While using Edge, the library was awarded a Technology Mini Grant for $9,543 from the Missouri State Library.
+This allowed it to purchase 10 patron computers, its first Wi-Fi printer and a portable projector with two screens for improved multimedia presentations and technology training.

 “The information we received after submitting our Edge Assessment was helpful when applying for the grant,” said Director of Information Technology Trent Roby.
 “The Wi-Fi printer is great and it allows for installation on patron devices – from Windows and Macs to Android and iOS devices.
 We had seen this as an Edge Recommendation, so we decided to apply for the grant to receive the necessary funding to purchase it.”

 “Participating in Edge was a good indicator for us to see and learn how we compare to other libraries our size,” said Darrow.
-“I didn’t have any doubts we wouldn’t do well with technology or assisting our patrons because our staff is awesome, but it did help us think outside of the box.”
+“I had no doubts we’d do well with technology or assisting our patrons because our staff is awesome, but it did help us think outside of the box.”

-The library offers learning opportunities for patrons to improve digital literacy including classes on social media, email and Microsoft products up to more advanced classes that cover website design and java programming.
+The library offers learning opportunities for patrons to improve digital literacy including classes on social media, email and Microsoft products or more advanced classes that cover website design and java programming.

-“We often have community businesses and city officials come to the library and participate in our classes to update themselves,” said Darrow.
-“The community officials really seem to enjoy our more advanced Excel and Word classes.”
+“We often have community businesses and city officials come to the library and participate in our classes to update their skills,” said Darrow.
+“The community officials seem to enjoy our more advanced Excel and Word classes.”

 “Not all of Barton County is well equipped with internet and Wi-Fi.
 I have kids, and I know how much they rely on accessing the internet for their homework,” said Darrow.
 “This e-Card initiative is something important for us to begin working on, and we are looking forward to a formal process.”

-For patrons seeking one-on-one technology training, the library offers “Tech Q&A”.
-Patrons can schedule an appointment to bring in their own device and receive help with setting up the device or even walking them through using the device to checkout eBooks.
+The library also offers “Tech Q&A”.
+This scheduled, one-on-one technology training allows patrons to bring in their own device to receive help with setting up it up or even guidance for using the device to checkout eBooks.

 “Staff do one-on-one training with patrons every day when it comes to technology,” said Darrow.
-“We frequently have people ask for assistance doing something on the public computers or their personal devices.
-This allows us to have it scheduled in advance.”
+“Patrons frequently ask for assistance on the public computers or their personal devices.
+This allows advanced planning.”